 While medical care is available for trans people in Switzerland, medical insurance does not necessarily cover procedures and hormone therapy.
 Therefore, it is a good idea to take out supplementary health insurance.
 In principle, basic health insurance should cover procedures and treatment, but some policies require a minimum age of 25.

 Doctors also require psychological confirmation before they can administer hormones or refer patients for surgeries.
 A ‘diagnosis’ of transgender is also required.
 In some cases, doctors may require up to two years of therapy.
 Several hundred trans people are currently under medical supervision in Switzerland.

 LGBT+ discrimination in the military in Switzerland

 In Switzerland, military service is compulsory for men between 18 and 34 years old and voluntary for women.
-Following a referendum in 1992, homosexuality and bisexuality are no longer mentioned in the Military Criminal Code.
+Following a referendum in 1992, homosexuality and bisexuality no longer feature in the Military Criminal Code.
 In 2013, the military changed its policy to include trans persons with a medical examination that determines whether they are in good physical health.
 Since then, some transgender people have served.
 There is currently a diversity office, and since 2019, draftees have been able to specify their gender identity independent from their assigned sex.